learn-co-curriculum/rails-form_tag-readme/README.md

   ...

-  it "shows a new form that submits content and redirects to the index page, which now contains the submitted post's title and description" do
+  it "displays a new post form that redirects to the index page, which then contains the submitted post's title and description" do
     visit new_post_path
     fill_in 'post_title', with: 'My post title'
     fill_in 'post_description', with: 'My post description'